June 04, 2018

 Civil war in the swamp

 The US Energy Department is following orders from President Trump to find a way to keep economically failing coal and nuclear generating plants alive and on the grid.
 Trump made a campaign promise to save coal jobs and received both votes and campaign contributions from those who benefit from coal.
 If the Energy Department finds a court-proof way to mandate that electric utilities buy over-priced power from these sources, Trump will be violating another campaign promise; he will be rehydrating instead of draining the swamp.
-Nevertheless, both the self-serving hypocrisy of the opponents of the proposed bailout and the very real issue of energy security (next blog post) deserve attention.
+Nevertheless, both the self-serving hypocrisy of the opponents of the proposed bailout and the very real issue of energy security (see An Antifragile Energy Supply) deserve attention.

 Coal-fired and nuclear power plants have become uneconomical to operate largely because of competition from low-priced natural gas but also because of competition from wind and solar power.
 The draft Energy Department proposal is opposed by both the oil and gas industry and the renewable power industry.